earthly/earthly/docs/caching/managing-cache.md

 The command `earthly prune` will work on remote runners too, albeit without the `--reset` flag, which is not supported in a remote setting.

 To cause a satellite to restart with a fresh cache, you can use the command `earthly sat update --drop-cache`.

+## Auto-skip cache

+The auto-skip cache is a cache that is used to skip large parts of a build in certain situations.
+It is used by the `earthly --auto-skip` and `BUILD --auto-skip` commands.

+Unlike the layer cache and the cache mounts, the auto-skip cache is global and is stored in a cloud database.

+To clear the entire auto-skip cache for your Earthly org, you can use the command `earthly prune-auto-skip`.

+To clear the auto-skip cache for a repository, you can use the command `earthly prune-auto-skip --prefix github.com/foo/bar`.

+To clear the auto-skip cache for a specific target, you can use the command `earthly prune-auto-skip --prefix github.com/foo/bar+build`.